dgroomes/kafka-playground/kafka-consumer-abstractions/kafka-consumer-async-by-key-with-coroutines/README.md

-# kafka-consumer-with-coroutines
+# kafka-consumer-async-by-key-with-coroutines

-An asynchronous Kafka consumer and message processor implemented with coroutines.
+An asynchronous Kafka consumer that processes in partition-key order and is implemented with Kotlin coroutines.

 Messages are processed in "key order".
 This means that a message with a key of "xyz" will always be processed before a later message with a key of "xyz".
 Messages with the same key are assumed to be on the same partition.